 Growing up I was fortunate to have a remarkable ski hill in close proximity to me.
 It truly introduced me to my love and passion for the outdoors, especially winter.
 Coming into the weekend, I’d always be checking the forecast and looking for the next epic pow day!
 I loved hitting the slopes and looking for the next fresh, untouched line.
 We were spoiled and didn’t really have to work too hard for it.
 We would just dip in on the backside, do a cabin run and sled back or drop into one of the many out-of-bounds areas.
 It always blew my mind that there were so many untouched areas.
 My thought exactly, “How has no one hit this yet?” and so I dropped in.

-It wasn’t until I moved to Nelson, BC that I really decided to further my outdoor knowledge and education and really dive deeper into the backcountry.
-I made the decision that the most obvious start was Avalanche Safety Training (AST), so in 2017 I completed my AST1 with Kootenay Backcountry Guides.
+It wasn’t until I moved to Nelson Kootenay Lake area that I really decided to further my outdoor knowledge and education and really dive deeper into the backcountry.
+I made the decision that the most obvious start was Avalanche Safety Training (AST), so I completed my AST1 with Kootenay Backcountry Guides.

 The knowledge and information gained during this two-day course had me captivated the entire time.
 I remember constantly telling myself to breathe, while watching the learning videos in the classroom on day one, as people were buried in actual life and death situations.
 Watching their friends thinking, “Come on!
 Hurry up!
 Get your shovel out!
 You don’t have a beacon?
 Are you kidding me?!”
 So many thoughts rushed through my mind when watching these videos about how I would respond and why.
 Was I ever quick to judge.